IBM/data-prep-lab/README.md

 | [Code profiler](transforms/code/code_profiler/README.md)                             | :white_check_mark: | :white_check_mark: |                    |  |

 Contributors are welcome to add new modules to expand to other data modalities as well as add runtime support for existing modules!
+### Terminology
+* **transform** - is the fundamental unit of operation that modifies one input data object to create 0 or more new output objects (usually PyArrow tables from a .parquet file).
+Transforms fall into one of the following categories:
+  * _import_ - reads data of one format to convert to another, often a .parquet file.
+  * _filter_ - adds/removes/reorganizes data in an input object.
+For example, removes rows and/or columns from .parquet file.
+  * _annotator_ - computes and appends additional data to a given input data object.
+For example, adds a column to a .parquet file to indicate if the row contains personally identifiable information (PII).
+* **runtime** - provides scaling of the transform execution and manages the data I/O for most transforms.
+Three runtimes are currently available:
+  * _pure python_ - runs the transform in a base python environment with support for multi-processing.
+  * _ray_ - runs the transform in a local or remote [Ray](https://docs.ray.io/en/latest/index.html) cluster.
+  * _spark_ - runs the transform in a local or remote [Spark](https://spark.apache.org/) cluster.
+* **launcher** - this is a python component that starts a given runtime.
+Each runtime has an associated launcher.
+* **pipeline** - sequence of steps to run a transform in a KFP cluster environment.

 ### Add your own transform